-Data transfer: This portion of the deal flow involves the client's node sending the relevant pieces of data to the mining node.
-The data transfer rate varies widely, depending on the network and disk bandwidths of both the client and the miner.
-Usually, the network speed between client and miner will be the key determining factor.
+Data transfer: This portion of the deal flow involves the client's node sending the relevant data to the mining node.
+The data transfer rate varies widely, depending on the client and the miner's network and disk bandwidths.
+Usually, the network speed between client and miner will be the critical determining factor.

-Deal shows up on-chain: once the data is received by the miner, it will be verified to make sure it matches the deal parameters and the deal will be published on the chain.
+Deal shows up on-chain: once the miner receives the data, they verify it to make sure it matches the deal parameters, and then they publish the deal on the chain.

 # Data retrieval